turingschool/curriculum/source/projects/mastermind.markdown

 ### 4. Breaking Logic into Components

-* 4: Application effectively breaks logical components apart with clear intent and usage
+* 4: Application consistently breaks concepts into logical classes and methods which encapsulate functionality.
-* 3: Application has multiple components with defined responsibilities but there is some leaking of responsibilities
+* 3: Application consistently breaks concepts into logical methods to encapsulate functionality.
-* 2: Application has some logical components but divisions of responsibility are inconsistent or unclear and/or there is a "God" object taking too much responsibility
+* 2: Application makes use of some methods, but the divisions or encapsulation are unclear.
-* 1: Application logic shows poor decomposition with too much logic mashed together
+* 1: Application makes use of just a few huge methods to control the bulk of the functionality.